MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

 ## Examples

 1. Run setup in unattended mode with no prompts or user interaction, to install everything.
 For version 9.2.1, both R Server and Python Server are included in every installation; the pre-trained models are optional and have to be explicitly specified to include them in the installation.
-For version 9.3 only, you can set flags to install individual components: R, Python, pre-trained models:
+For version 9.3 and 9.4 only, you can set flags to install individual components: R, Python, pre-trained models:

    +  `serversetup.exe /quiet /r`
    +  `serversetup.exe /quiet /python`